Kiriaki Filtisakou

 Kyriaki Filtisakou (born 14 August 2000) is a Greek racewalking athlete.
 At the age of 20 she qualified to represent Greece at the 2020 Summer Olympics in Tokyo 2021, competing in women's 20 kilometres walk, in which she finished in the 29th place.

+Kyriaki Filtissakou in a doping test carried out in view of the Paris Olympics tested positive for a banned substance and was excluded from the Olympic Games a few days before the delegation departed.